michaelsmirnoff/SF_DAT_15_WORK/david/CourseProject/project_paper.md

 I will build a logisitic regression model to predict probabiliy of approval for a loan and see how it performs on the LAR data set.
 My initial thought was to use the model as a time series, but having done some data exploration, there may be significant differences between the years.
 Training a model on each year and testing on tracts may prove more interesting.
 Determining if minority status or minority population percent are predictive of loan origination is my underlying goal.

+###Data Processing

 ##Tools
-* Python
+    - Python
-* PostGresSQL - houses the initial and Milwaukee data sets.
+    - PostGresSQL     - houses the initial and Milwaukee data sets.
-* Psycopg2 - module used to interface between Python and PostGres
+    - Psycopg2     - module used to interface between Python and PostGres
-* pandas
+    - pandas
-* sci-kit learn

-###Data Processing
+    - sci kit learn

 * Data loading - individual CSV files were loaded into a local instance of Postgres with Latin1 encoding
 * Data selection - one MSA chosen to work with.
 Milwaukee (33340) is an MSA with historic racial separation
 * Data cleaning - select fields which will be useful in the analysis and which fields need to be filtered prior to analysis